adi1998/MelSkin/README.md

 | __Murderrrrr by burn__ | | | | |
 | ![Murderrrrr](images/skins/Murderrrrr.png) | | | | |

-## [Beta] Color selector
+## Color selector

-Experimental color selector to allow setting any* dress and hair color.
+A color selector to allow setting any* dress and hair color.
 Only works with the ImGui menu (default toggle keybind: INSERT).

 To activate, select `Custom` in the Dress drop-down and edit dress/hair colors and hit Apply.
 You can also use this menu to save/load presets.

-Note: If the ImGui interface is unresponsive, try disabling vsync and setting a framecap though the ingame settings menu.
+Note: If the ImGui interface is unresponsive, try disabling vsync and setting a framerate cap though the ingame settings menu.

 | ![1](images/colorslider/1.png) | ![2](images/colorslider/2.png) |
 | - | - |

 <br>

-Includes initial support for selecting a random preset on run start. `Custom` should be favorited in the PonyMenu UI if there are other favorites selected.
+Includes support for selecting a random preset on run start. `Custom` should be favorited in the PonyMenu UI if there are other favorites selected.

 | ![3](images/colorslider/3.png) | ![4](images/colorslider/4.png) |
 | - | - |